LiaScript/docs/README.md

     --{{3}}--
-If you need shadows or different kind of shadings, you can use some of the following elements.
+If you need shadows or different kinds of shadings, you can use some of the following elements:

       {{3}}
 |        |  0  |  1  |  2  |  3  |  4  |  5  |  6  |  7  |  8  |  9  |  A  |  B  |  C  |  D  |  E  |  F  |